What is JBOD?

 Use Cases

 The JBOD offers the highest application efficiency and accessibility due to its direct host attachment and expandable and adaptable capabilities.
-For many businesses and industries, JBOD systems represent a wise infrastructure investment as a result.
+For many businesses and industries, JBOD systems represent a wise infrastructure investment.

 JBOD arrays should be set up according to the particular requirements of the applications and production objectives of your company.